Saumya-Shah/Eat-Sleep-Travel-Repeat/README.md

 This is a class project for CIS 550.

-Contributors: Megha Mishra, Saumya Shah, Shumin Yuan, Zhuo Chen
+**Contributors**: Megha Mishra, Saumya Shah, Shumin Yuan, Zhuo Chen

 ### Images